irauta/htgl/README.md

 ### The name

 Before OpenGL 3 was published, there was the code name Longs Peak, and now there is Vulkan.
 While hiking trails aren't the most mountainy things, the concept seemed like a fitting base for a name.
+The library also tries to provide a narrow but relatively safe path for OpenGL.